woguan/Legend-Wings/README.md

 ## Notes:
 - Using Xcode's simulator will be a bit laggy.
 Use Device for best experience.
 - I have only iPhone 7 Plus, so I do not know how well it works for other devices.
 But It should be okay.
-- I'm doing this alone, and my main focus is working on "Pinky" boss.
+- Currently working on "Pinky" boss.
 Yea, it takes time to get the sprites done.

 ## New TODO list:
 - [] Add Pinky Boss in-game